arg0s/arg0s.in/_posts/2014-04-29-lean-startup-customer-development-interviews.md

 > What are some of the typical questions you ask during a customer interview?

 I've put together a list of common questions that I've been asking people I interview.
+Note that

-Note that these questions are mostly targeted towards an enterprise/SaaS B2B or B2B2C type of discovery.
-Also, I'm not laying out a complete script for you to follow - these are just the *important* questions that you may want to cover off.
+* These questions are mostly targeted towards an enterprise/SaaS B2B or B2B2C type of discovery.
+* Also, I'm not laying out a complete script for you to follow - these are just the *important* questions that you may want to cover off.
+* I'm not discussing how you may acquire these users, although I'll share some tips further down in the article.

 ![/images/niche.png](/images/niche.png)